Compute

 Example 3: Authorizing an IAM User to Use Cloud Connect in a Specific Enterprise Project

-An IAM user needs to perform operations on Cloud Connect resources, including network instances, bandwidth packages, inter-region bandwidths, and routes, in specific enterprise projects.
+An IAM user needs to perform operations on Cloud Connect resources such as network instances, bandwidth packages, inter-region bandwidths, and routes, in specific enterprise projects.
 You can perform the operations below to grant the corresponding permissions to this IAM user.

 1. Log in to the management console.